doanndev/GoldenGameDoc/game-rooms/README.md

 - Game room names are automatically generated and unique
 - The system validates prize structure integrity on every operation
 - Prize operations use database transactions to ensure data consistency
-- Game lists are managed separately from game rooms for better organization
-- Both controllers share the same DTO definitions for consistency